 What are the Limitations of Bad Data?

-According to an MMA report, less than 33% of location data collected through ad exchanges is accurate within 100 meters.
+According to an MMA report from 2015, less than 33% of location data that was collected through ad exchanges was accurate within 100 meters.
 As a marketer, this is worrisome if you think of all the uses for the location data: audience segments for campaign targeting, measuring footfall attribution, getting insights on offline consumer behavior.
 If you are not sure which locations users actually visited, how can you understand their offline behavior?
-Was the anonymous user visiting Starbucks or was he 300ft away at a car dealership?
+Was the anonymous user visiting Starbucks or was he 300 feet away at a car dealership?

-In addition to this limitation, bid stream data only captures location at one point in time vs. profiling anonymous user patterns over time.
-This means that we have no way of knowing if the anonymous user was, say, at Starbucks or just walking by.
+In addition to this limitation, bid stream data only captures location at one point in time (versus profiling anonymous user patterns over time).
+This means that there was no way of knowing if the anonymous user was, say, actually at Starbucks or just walking by.
 No wonder that in my days on the Publisher side I heard time and time again from many agencies – and stressed out Account Executives – how audience targeting didn’t work and actually decreased the performance of their campaigns.
 No kidding!

 On the other side we have location data from panels.
 Despite overcoming the accuracy challenges that ad exchange data faces, this data has equally concerning limitations: scale and bias.
 Why does it matter?
 If you ever had the chance of taking Statistics 101 back in college you might remember how one of the first things you were taught was that for survey results to be relevant, you need a representative sample and you want to steer away from incentivizing people surveyed because that will skew your results.
 There you go, now you have high accuracy but the results are based on a sample that is too small and that in may cases was incentivized to participate.